SwaroopR1/Blender-Add-on-for-Cubic-Mesh-Creation/README.md

 This addon was developed as the solution of the screening test for FOSSEE (https://fossee.in/) under Task 1 of the OpenFOAM GUI project selection process.
 The screening tests were the evaluation step for the FOSSEE Summer Fellowship 2025, a summer internship program at IIT Bombay.

-🔥 Features
+🔥 Features of the addon:

-# Feature Set 1: Cube Grid Generator
+1. A panel named "FOSSEE_ADDON" is added to the 3D Viewport.
-Input N Cubes: Enter a number N (<20) to generate a 2D grid of cubes.
+2. Enter a number N ε [0,20] to generate a 2D grid of cubes.

-Smart Placement: Cubes are evenly distributed in an m x n grid (no overlaps).
+3. Cubes are evenly distributed in an m x n grid (no overlaps).

-Error Handling: Pop-up warning if N > 20 is entered.

-Collection Support: Dedicated collection for organized cube storage.

-Delete  Button: Remove selectedd cubes with one click.

----
-# Feature Set 2: Mesh Merger
-Merge Selected Meshes: Combines multiple cubes into a single mesh.
-                      - Common Face Check: Ensures meshes share at least one face before merging.

-Auto-Cleanup: Deletes redundant vertices/faces after merging.
+4.